Benefits of Monotonicity in Safe Exploration with Gaussian Processes: Experiments

+\paragraph{3D Input:} Similar to the earlier experiments involving synthetic functions with 2D inputs, we evaluate the performance of \textsc{\sffamily M-SafeUCB} on the following function with 3D inputs:

+where $s$ denotes the safety variable and $\bx = (x_1, x_2)$ denotes the other input variable.
+The domain of each variable is set to $[0,1]$, and the safety threshold is set to $h = 2$, thus satisfying the assumptions that for all $\bx \in \mathcal{D_X}, f(0,\bx) \leq h$, and $\max_{(s,\bx) \in \mathcal{D}} f(s,\bx) > h$.
+The average cumulative regret and the instantaneous regret for \textsc{\sffamily M-SafeUCB} along with other baseline algorithms are shown in Figure \ref{fig:3D_input}.
+We mostly observe similar behavior to the 2D case, except that \textsc{\sffamily PredVar} now incurs larger error bars.

-\paragraph{Summary:} Overall, our experimental results provide support for the claims that (i) explicit expansion is not necessary under our assumed monotonicity conditions, and (ii) monotonicity not only benefits our proposed algorithm, but can also benefit other baselines and safe GP exploration methods in general.
+\paragraph{Summary:} Overall, our experimental results illustrate that (i) explicit expansion is not necessary under our assumed monotonicity conditions, and (ii) monotonicity not only benefits our proposed algorithm, but can also benefit other baselines and safe GP exploration methods in general.